thevpc/nuts/README.md

 ## Installation
 Nuts needs no installation.
 It will create all needed configuration files upon the very first launch.
-More details are available at [wiki installation page](https://github.com/thevpc/nuts/wiki/Installation)
+More details are available at You may consider browsing the Nuts official website : [https://thevpc.github.io/nuts/docs](https://thevpc.github.io/nuts/docs)

 ```
 java -jar nuts-0.7.1.jar